Who are we?

 The word ‘Docent’ is derived from the Latin word ‘docere’ which means to teach.

 As part of the zoo community, Docents are enthusiastic, reliable people who provide a wide range of service through their expertise and outstanding customer service helping achieve the Zoo’s objectives and mission.
-Ongoing Training is also provided so that Docents are knowledgeable on a wide range of related topics and issues.
+Ongoing Training is provided and required so that Docents are knowledgeable on a wide range of related topics and issues.

 Role and Commitment

-Docents work as part of a valuable team, so it is vital we have volunteers who can be depended upon to fulfil their minimum two duty days per month, working from 9 am until 3 pm.
+Docents work as part of a valuable team, so it is vital we have volunteers who can be depended upon to fulfil their minimum two duty days per month, working until 3 pm.
 A good level of physical fitness is also required, as a docent’s duty day involves a lot of walking around the zoo assisting visitors.

 PZDA Information Day

 Once a year, the Docent Association holds a free 2 hour information morning at Perth Zoo to explain the role of docents (zoo guides) and the duties they perform.
 The next one will be held in April 2019 and includes the information session and a 45 minute guided tour of Perth Zoo with one of the Docents.
-Please check back here early in 2019 for the exact date.
+Please check below for the exact date.

 what do docents do?i